sarashamas/docs-calendar/docs/api/config/js_eventcalendar_config_config.md

 - `timeStep` - (optional) a step of moving an event via d-n-d
 - `timeRange` - (optional) an array with start and end time of day in the "day" and "week" modes (*0-24*)
 - `defaultEventDuration` - (optional) a duration of the new created event by default (without taking into account creating an event via d-n-d)
+- `cellCss` - (optional) a custom CSS selector to be applied to a grid cell.
+This property is used in any of view mode configuration objects to apply a custom style to the grid cell
 - `views` - (optional) an object of configurations of the specific view modes.
 Here you can specify the following objects of settings:
     - `day` - (optional) an object of settings of the "Day" view mode
     - `week` - (optional) an object of settings of the "Week" view mode